LeonidBystrykh/R_for_beginners/README.md

 I will appreciate if you pay visit to the channel, although it is aimed for absolute beginners with biology type of a background.

-The work is in progress
-Script edger_drosofila.R used in my video on YouTube https://www.youtube.com/watch?v=OO8_LEbKaRM
+edger_drosofila.R used in my video on YouTube https://www.youtube.com/watch?v=OO8_LEbKaRM

 Leonid Bystrykh
 July 4, 2024